-I recently came across various references to a book on Animal Theology by Andrew Linzey.
-The reviews caught my interest:
+I recently came across references to a book on Animal Theology by Andrew Linzey and these comments caught my interest:

 ANIMAL RIGHTS is animal theology, in Andrew Linzey’s view.
 He argues that historical theology, creatively defined, must reject humanocentricity.
 He questions the assumption that if theology is to speak on this issue, “it must only do so on the side of the oppressors.”
 Linzey’s theological query investigates not only the abstractions of theory, but also the realities of hunting, animal experimentation, and genetic engineering.
 He is an important, pioneering, Christian voice speaking for those who cannot speak for themselves.

 ANDREW LINZEY holds the world’s first fellowship in theology and animal welfare–the International Fund for Animal Welfare Senior Research Fellowship at Mansfield College, Oxford University, and is a Special Professor of Theology at the University of Nottingham.
 He has written fourteen books on theology and ethics, including Animal Rights, Christianity and the Rights of Animals and Political Theory and Animal Rights.
 At the 1989 Annual Conference of The Humane Society of the United States he was named official chaplain to the animal welfare movement in recognition of his outstanding work in the field of theology and animals.
 In 1990 he was awarded the Peaceable Kingdom Medal for outstanding work in the field of theology and animals.